tylerhou/site-old/content/posts/binary-search-with-confidence.md

 ## An outline

 ### Loop invariants

+Before we dive into the binary search algorithm, I want to go over *loop invariants*---background that will help us later when we try to prove the algorithm's correctness.

 Informally, loop invariants are properties of a loop that remain unchanged as the loop executes.
 For example, consider the following loop: